 Circuit Descriptions Of The Ford TPS

 As you already may know, the throttle position sensor (TPS) on your Ford (or Mercury or Lincoln) vehicle has three wires coming out of its connector.
 Below are short descriptions of the signal each one carries.
-This are the Circuit Descriptions that we'll be using thru' out the rest of the article to test the TPS on your vehicle.
+These are the circuit descriptions that we'll be using thru' out the rest of the article to test the TPS on your vehicle.

 - Circuit labeled 1: